Quick Start Guide

 Much of our non-combat interaction takes place in the chat box.
 This includes talking to both players and non-player characters (NPCs), as well as interacting with the world via our MUD action system (more details on that below).

-Please keep in mind that you can always create new chat boxes and modify them via a variety of filtering options.
+Keep in mind that you can always create new chat boxes and modify them via a variety of filtering options.
 Feel free to experiment with the UI’s layout and filtering, as you can always reset the UI via the Options menu.

 Most NPC interactions start with a simple “Hail” from your end; press H to try it out